FAU-DLM/Methylr2py/README.md

 All software needed to be installed is shown in our "https://github.com/FAU-DLM/GPU-Jupyterhub" as we do all analysis via a docker hosted jupyterhub deep learning platform.

 > Folder structure

-Root:.
+### *It is important that there is no other pheno- or sample-sheet in the path (recursively also!!) specified where the module looks up the phenosheet!!!

+    .
-├───Script (Ipython Notebook i.e.)
+    ├── Script                   # (Ipython Notebook i.e.)
     │   └───IDAT_Folder
     │       └───Subfolder (*)
     │           └───Processed Phenosheet
     └─── Samplesheet

-* It is important that there is no other pheno- or sample-sheet in the path (recursively also!!) specified where the module looks up the phenosheet!!!